-NCH structure and business
+NCH structure and business and supply chains

 Nottingham City Homes is a group of housing companies that work together to deliver on the vision of creating homes and places where people want to live.
 The Group comprises Nottingham City Homes, NCH Registered Provider and NCH Enterprises Ltd

 Nottingham City Homes (NCH) is an Arm’s Length Management Organisation that was established in 2005 to manage properties and provide housing and support services to Nottingham City Council tenants and leaseholders.
-We manage around 26,000 properties across the city of Nottingham making us the largest housing organisation in the city.
+We manage around 27,500 properties across the city of Nottingham making us the largest housing organisation in the city.

-Nottingham City Homes procures a wide range of goods and services including and not limited to
+Nottingham City Homes procures a wide range of goods and services including and not limited to:

 - Property development